oskariorg/oskari-docs/md/documentation/examples/RPC_workshop_2025/workshop.md

 3. Add attractions in Firenze to the map
 4. Add interaction between the map and the page to get information about the attractions.

+The guide has 10 steps in total.
+At the end, we’ve listed some common errors you might face and their solutions.

+You will not need any prior experience on Oskari or coding, yet a basic knowledge of JavaScript or coding in general can provide helpful and give you a bit more insight to the workshop.

 ## 1. Initial preparations

 In this workshop we use a web page called CodeSandbox for the development so you only need a web browser (like Chrome).
 You don't need to install any software or setup a server.